 The process of reinstating your license depends on the severity of your violation.
 If the reason for your suspension was minor and its term has ended, you may be able to complete the reinstatement process online with a credit card.

 However, if the court ordered your suspension, it must also clear you before you can apply to have your driver license reinstated.
-If this is case, you may also require an SR-22, or certification of future proof of liability, from your insurance company.
-For details on your case, you can visit one of the more than 100 MVD offices.
+For details on your case, you can visit a MVD offices.

 When you have gathered the appropriate paperwork, you must return to the MVD, as you will be required to pay a series of fees.
 You are actually reapplying for a driver license, so you may be required to take the appropriate vision, written, and behind-the-wheel tests as well.

 To reinstate your driver license after it has been revoked, you must first obtain an investigation packet by calling the MVD at (800) 251-5866.